finom/vovk/docs/docs/worker.md

 }
 ```

-Vovk turns them both into an async generator.
+Vovk.ts turns them both into an async generator.

 ```ts
 import { HelloWorker } from '@vovkts/client';